vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 * Is a stake retrievable if it has not expired yet?

 No. However, the stake can be retrieved at any time after it expires.

+* Will the quota obtained by staking be used up?

+Quota obtained through staking is related to staking amount and snapshot block height difference during the period in which no transaction has taken place, and continues to be effective as long as the staked ${\it vite}$ is not retrieved.
+If the wallet shows your current quota is 0, it may increase after waiting for a while.

+* Can a recipient accept quota staked from multiple staking addresses?

+Yes.
+The received quota is the sum of the staking amount that has applied to this recipient address.

 * Does receiving transaction consume quota?